 Berkshire schools hold two championships each year: the first, in June, is for selection to the English Schools Championships; the second, in late June, is for Under 13s.
-Seven of our athletes represented Berkshire at English Schools in 2014.
 We also have athletes who attend school in Hampshire and Surrey and therefore compete in their championships.
 (NB Entry to these events is through school PE departments rather than through the club.)

 Many clubs host ‘open meetings’ throughout the year.
 These are opportunities to compete outside the club structure.
 The Bracknell Open Meeting for young athletes takes place on the last Saturday of March each year.
 It attracts about 600 entrants every year!

 In the winter there are sportshall events every month where Under 11 to Under 15 athletes can compete in various indoor events as a team.

 There are a number of indoor open meetings as well as regional and national events that athletes can compete in over the winter period.
 There is an indoor 60m track in Windsor and a full 200m indoor facility at Lee Valley.

 The Border League is an entry level local league for Under 9s to Under 15s.
 There are four fixtures during the winter months and athletes will receive a certificate for competing in at least 3 races, with a medal for taking part in all four!
 In 2013/4, Bracknell Athletic Club won team prizes in some age groups.
 (Please note: athletes who have competed in county events are not eligible to score points for the club at Border League events.)